-Part of White Night Melbourne 2018 (February) was a membership drive utilising our website member join form.
-White Night runs from 7pm to 7am, when people carry their mobile, not a laptop.
+Part of White Night Melbourne 2018 (February) was a membership drive.
+Registration was via the website member join form.
+White Night runs from 7 pm to 7 am, when people carry their mobile, not a laptop.
 Completing the old join form on a mobile was a poor experience.
 I drew upon HTML5 for Web Designers and Mobile First to come up with improvements to the join experience.
-I designed four changes intent on making it easier to complete the form via mobile devices.
+I designed four changes to make it easier to complete the form via mobile devices.
 It was a thrill to see this first iteration implemented in time for the event.

 - The old join form

 - Select a default that matches most users